webflorist/htmlfactory/README.md

 **Element** | A classic HTML-element.
 Can either be a container (e.g. `<div></div>`) or an empty element (e.g. `<br />`).
 Each element is represented by a distinct class within the `Nicat\HtmlFactory\Elements`-namespace.
 Each element has a factory-method with the same name within the main `HtmlFactory` class (and thus also in the `Html` facade).
 **Attribute** | An HTML-attribute of a HTML-element. (e.g. `class="myClass"`).
 Each attribute is represented by a distinct class within the `Nicat\HtmlFactory\Attributes`-namespace.
 Each attribute has a corresponding method within each `Element`-class it supports.
 **Component** | A class, that is extending one of the `Element`-classes to create more complex HTML with attributes or content already set.
 An example would be the `TextInputComponent`, which has the attribute `type` set to `text` by default.
 Components can be registered with the `HtmlFactory`-service, so that they are accessible via the `Html` facade.
 They are one of the two main ways to extend `HtmlFactory`'s functionality (see section on `Components` below for further details).
 **Decorator** | The second main way to customize your output.
-Decorators can be registered with the `HtmlFactory`-service to further manipulate a defined set of elements or components (and optionally for a certain frontend-framework and -version).
+Decorators can be registered with the `HtmlFactory`-service to further manipulate a defined set of elements or components.
 This way you can for example add HTML-attributes, content or wrappers to all generated elements of a special kind.
 See special section on decorators below for more info.

 Please note, that whenever this document uses the term `Element` it is meant to also include `Component`-classes (except if stated otherwise), since they are technically also `Element`-classes.